dvega920/CS-305_SNHU-Software_Security/README.md

 What I did very well was to analyze the vulnerabilities that were identified by researching each CVE to determine if there was a solution.
 If a solution was provided via a software update or patch then I could supress the CVE so that it no longer appeared on my report.
 This would allow me to focus soleley on the open vulnerabilities.
 Another thing I thought I did well was to perform an analysis of the existing code base to see where I could implement security features such as validation, and error handling.

 The importance of secure coding is so that non-public information remains private.
-Ideally, security should be implemnted at the start of the software development life cycle.
+Ideally, security should be implemented at the start of the software development life cycle.
 The main benefit to this is to reduce business risks by catching potential security flaws early on rather than during testing.
 Implementing security throughout the SDLC also mitigates the need for additional overhead (Maayan, 2019).

 ## What part of the vulnerability assessment was challenging or helpful to you?